Bridging Knowledge Graphs to Generate Scene Graphs: Introduction

-The proposed method is novel in several aspects.
-Firstly, it generalizes the formulation of scene graphs into knowledge graphs where predicates are nodes rather than edges.
-Secondly, it reformulates scene graph generation from object and relation classification into graph linking.
-Thirdly, our method is able to exploit various forms of knowledge such as co-occurrence statistics, object affordances, and ontology structures, in a unified manner, by encoding them as various types of edges within a single commonsense graph.
-This is in contrast to existing knowledge-assisted methods, \eg~\cite{chen2019knowledge}, which is explicitly designed to use triplet statistics only.
-Finally, our message passing framework iteratively uses graph edges to update node representations, and uses nodes to update bridge edges, while conventional graph-based neural networks rely on fixed edges as input.

 To evaluate the effectiveness of our method, we conduct extensive experiments on the Visual Genome~\cite{krishna2017visual} dataset.
 The proposed \textsc{GB-Net} outperforms the state of the art consistently in various performance metrics.
 Through ablative studies, we show how each of the proposed ideas contribute to the results.
-We also publicly release a comprehensive software package based on~\cite{zellers2018neural} and~\cite{chen2019knowledge}, to reproduce the numbers reported in this paper.
+We also publicly release a comprehensive software package based on~\cite{zellers2018neural} and~\cite{chen2019knowledge}, to reproduce all the numbers reported in this paper.
+We provide further quantitative, qualitative, and speed analysis in our Supplementary Material, as well as additional implementation details.